terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 - Microsoft Azure
 - Multi-tenant cluster (free tier cluster)

-### Considerations and Limitations

-- If specifying a provider other than the default, you must also specify the region name, as not all providers support the same regions.
+If specifying a provider other than the default, you must also specify the region name, as not all providers support the same regions.
 See the reference list for [AWS] [aws-region], [GCP] [gcp-region], [AZURE] [azure-region].

-- For TENANT clusters:
+For TENANT clusters:
   - Analytics nodes cannot be defined due to resource limitations and cost management considerations.
   - The instance size of the electable nodes must be either M0, M2 or M5, which are the free tier or low-cost tier MongoDB Atlas clusters.

 ## License